Network Geometry: Fractal geometry of network structure

 As summarized in Fig.~\ref{fig:self2}\textbf{g}, Eq.~\eqref{eq:5p1} identifies two transitions in the space of network configurations: $i$) a small-world to fractal transition at $s=2$, equivalently at $\alpha=2d_B$, separating the stable ($\lambda<0$, $s>2$) phase of compact topologies from the unstable phase ($\lambda>0$, $s<2$) of modular structures; $ii$) a {\em navigability transition} at $s=1$, equivalently at $\alpha=d_B$, identifying the network analogue of Kleinberg's optimal point~\cite{kleinberg2000navigation}.\\

 Besides raising theoretical questions regarding the characterization of these configurational transitions, the RG theory sketched above provides an indirect method for extracting information about the distribution of shortcuts in fractal real-world networks -- a crucial ingredient for understanding information flow and optimal search~\cite{viswanathan1999optimizing} -- and to determine their approximate location in the space of network configurations.
-The results of an analysis of this kind applied to the WWW, the metabolic network of {\em E.\,coli}, a yeast protein interaction network (PIN), the actors network of IMDB, and the protein homology network (PHN), are depicted in Fig.~\ref{fig:self2}\textbf{g}.
-The results show, in particular, that the WWW is fractal (Fig.~\ref{fig:1}\textbf{c}) up to a given length scale, but it is also sufficiently randomized for hosting an optimal flow, as manifested by its proximity in the $(\lambda,s)$ plane to the navigability threshold.
+The results of this analysis applied to the WWW, the metabolic network of {\em E.\,coli}, a yeast protein interaction network (PIN), the actors network of IMDB, and the protein homology network (PHN), are depicted in Fig.~\ref{fig:self2}\textbf{g}.
+The results show, in particular, that the WWW (Fig.~\ref{fig:1}\textbf{c}) is fractal up to a given length scale, but it is also sufficiently randomized for hosting an optimal flow, as manifested by its proximity in the $(\lambda,s)$ plane to the navigability threshold.
+As we will see in the next section, a profound discovery unveiling the latent geometricity of complex networks has further deepened our understanding about their navigability and optimal routing, providing unfamiliar perspectives in the study of networks' structure and function.